 This online program was designed with the simple goal for an easy-to-access, up-to-date, well-researched, smart method to help anyone meaningfully beat addiction forever.

 The Centre focuses on applying evidence-based therapy in a multidisciplinary counselling team using registered counsellors and qualified addiction treatment therapists.
-The centre is based in the suburb of Constantia that provides both outpatient and inpatient residential services and a number of remote online training and counselling services.
+The centre is based in the suburb of Randburg that provides both outpatient and inpatient residential services and a number of remote online training and counselling services.